andreas-zeller/andreas-zeller.github.io/ECS/index.md

 ## Starting the Founder's Project

-Starting the Founder's Project is similar to a thesis –&nbsp;you need to find a _topic_ (that is, your idea) and an _academic advisor_ (called a mentor).
+Starting the Founder's Project is similar to a thesis –&nbsp;you need to find a _topic_ (that is, your idea), a _team_, and an _academic advisor_ (called a mentor).

 Your mentor, however, will only devote time on teams whose ideas have reached some initial level of maturity –&nbsp;that is, they are not dismissed with the first argument.

+### Your Idea

 To refine your ideas, the course spokespersons (Andreas Zeller and Bernd Finkbeiner) offer appointments in which you can present initial ideas (however immature they may be) and get feedback.

+### The Very Initial Proposal

+To express your idea, you have to draft a _Very Initial Proposal_.
+This is a two-page document consting of two parts:

+* One page that briefly describes
+	* your idea
+	* your team
+	* the market and competition
+* One page that shows your idea from a customer's perspective (= a mock-up web site, a mock-up leaflet)

-Mostly, this feedback will lead you to go back to the drawing board, likely in several rounds.
-Once your idea is sufficiently refined, you will be assigned a mentor, and the project will officially start.
+This Very Initial Proposal will be first be approved by one of the course spokespersons.
+Their feedback may lead you to go back to the drawing board, likely in several rounds.

+### The Mentor

+Once the Very Initial Proposal is approved, the spokespersons will help you finding a mentor.
+(You can also use it to search for a mentor yourself).
+Once you are accepted by a mentor, the project will officially start.

 ## Your Prototype